New fuel pump

 Clip the mounting blades onto the swirl pot

 and go to the car.
-Put the coil and pipes into the tank first,keep hold of an end, then drop the pump unit in, you'll have to refit the coil's rubber pipes now, with the unit in place.
+If you retain the coil and you can get the whole assembly down the tank hole, do that.
+If you retained the coil and it won't go in complete, put the coil and pipes into the tank first, keep hold of an end, then drop the pump unit in, you'll have to refit the coil's rubber pipes now, with the unit in place.

 Push the pump top down into its seal, then refit the top securing ring, the pipes should line up before tightening this, fit the rubber seal, then the pipe central securing clip.

-Replace the pipe mounts and nuts, then connect the battery and refit the electric plug.
-Start the car to test the pump before you fix everything back on, it will start!
+Replace the pipe mounts and nuts, then refit the electric plug, check connections are safe and the top is clear of fuel, then connect the battery.
+Start the car to test the pump before you fix all the trim back on.